What Is Your Most Valuable Asset?

 “What is your most valuable asset?”

-The silence was always uncomfortable at first.
+The silence was uncomfortable at first.
 Then the guesses started.
 “My coding capability.”
 “My computer.”
 “Intelligence.”
-All reasonable answers from a room full of technical people who had spent years being selected for exactly those traits.
+Reasonable answers from a room of technical people who had spent years being selected for those traits.

 Rasmus listened to each one.
 Nodded politely.
 Waited some more.